mothur/mothur.github.io/_wiki/characterizing_community_composition_along_a_transect_of_hypersaline_sediments.md

 In total, 39,590 sequences were generated for our 8 sites (average
 \~5000 sequences per library), with an average read length of 455 bp.
-Much of this analysis was conducted as the first version of Mothur was being released.
-We did a lot of the analysis "the hard" way (i.e. via supercomputer), and then we found alternatives to the hard way using Mothur.
+Much of this analysis was conducted as the first version of mothur was being released.
+We did a lot of the analysis "the hard" way (i.e. via supercomputer), and then we found alternatives to the hard way using mothur.
 The example workflow described below talks about both:

 *Note: This analysis was done working back and forth between a Linux server and a Windows-based workstation.
-File manipulations done in [bioedit](https://www.mbio.ncsu.edu/BioEdit/bioedit.html) and web interaction with the [Ribosomal Database Project\'s Pyrosequencing Pipeline](https://pyro.cme.msu.edu/) were done via the Windows workstation.
+File manipulations done in [bioedit](https://www.mbio.ncsu.edu/BioEdit/bioedit.html) and web interaction with the [Ribosomal Database Project's Pyrosequencing Pipeline](https://pyro.cme.msu.edu/) were done via the Windows workstation.
 Everything else was done via Linux.*